Mainstream organic food hurts specialty grocers; Fairway hardest hit

 Chris Carter, co-portfolio manager of the $921 million Buffalo Discovery fund, is starting to bet on which grocers he thinks will survive.
 He added 175,000 shares to his position in Whole Foods in the last quarter, in large part because he thinks its “brand halo” will allow it to outlast its competitors, he said.
 The company will not be able to compete based on price, but rather by identifying new gourmet brands and stocking them before competitors, helping to continually draw in shoppers focusing on selection.

-“Five years from now, I would expect the largest sellers of organic foods will be Costco, Wal-Mart, Whole Foods, and probably Amazon (AMZN.O),” he said.
+“Five years from now, I would expect the largest sellers of organic foods will be Costco, Wal-Mart, Whole Foods, and probably Amazon,” he said.

 Mark Wiltamuth, an analyst at investment bank Jefferies, however, said that most of the declines in specialty grocers are self-inflicted, rather than as a result of traditional chains moving into organic foods.
 Between 60 percent and 70 percent of both Whole Foods and Sprout’s same-store declines are the result of companies opening new stores within 10 miles (16 km) of existing stores that are cannibalizing their sales, he estimates.